Start your zero trust journey

 Monitor and audit everything

-Continuous monitoring is a critical security control in a Zero Trust model.
-You must have oversight of all privileged user activity and be able to record, review, and document everything at a granular level.
+Continuous monitoring is a critical security control in a zero-trust model.
+You must have oversight of all privileged user activity and be able to record, review, and document everything.

 See how Secret Server secures, identifies, manages, monitors, and audits your privileged account credentials and more.